 APP holds multiple programs throughout the year for prospective students to introduce them to AUIS.

-In partnership with the United States Department of State
+The AUIS Access Program is a partnership with the United States Department of State.

 Any student chosen by their instructor is required to participate in advising.
 The goal is to systematically reach out to struggling students and help them be more effective in their studies in APP.